 - Do you have an adequate emergency savings fund of three to six months of household living expenses?

 - Do you have a lot of high-interest credit cards or loans?

 Assessing your financial goals, income and budget can help you decide whether it makes more sense to address other pressing financial concerns before paying ahead on your mortgage.

 Prepaying your mortgage is a great goal to work toward but before you do, make sure you’ve met these financial milestones first:

-Protect yourself.
+- Protect yourself.
 You should be adequately insured, which for most people means having property, health and disability policies.
-If you have financial dependents, you probably need life insurance, as well.
+If you have financial dependents, you’ll probably want life insurance, as well.

 Once those bases are covered, prepaying a mortgage comes down to discipline and comfort level.
-Do you want to be completely debt free?
+Do you want to be completely debt-free?
 Or would you prefer your money working harder for you in other ways?
-Ideally, you want to pay off your mortgage before retirement so you don’t have those monthly payments to worry about should your income become more limited.
+Ideally, you want to pay off your mortgage before retirement so you don’t have those monthly payments to worry about if your income becomes more limited.

 Take a DIY approach to prepaying your mortgage

 Let’s say you want to budget an extra amount each month to prepay your principal.
 One tactic is to make one extra mortgage principal and interest payment per year.
 You could simply make a double payment during the month of your choosing or add one-twelfth of a principal and interest payment to each month’s payment.
 A year later, you will have made 13 payments.

 Make sure you earmark any additional principal payments to go specifically toward your mortgage principal.
 Lenders typically have this option online or have a process for earmarking checks for principal payments only.
 Ask your lender for instructions.